bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 - Reset your [[Reaction]] to your max.
 - Reset uses of all Once Per Downtime abilities.

 ### Lodgings
 Each settlement will have a cost for 5 days of lodgings, usually it will be 2 silver which will cover your food and housing for the duration.
 ## Travelling

 Travelling in Aspirant can take long amounts of time.
 Travelling involves knowing the direction or location of something and then travelling towards it.
 Travel will usually take a number of days.
-To travel you require at minimum [[Game/Example-Gear#Camping Gear]].
+To travel you require at minimum [[Camping-Gear]].

 ### Travel Segment